twof/22CProject/README.md

 TODO:
 - [DONE]change methods so that they don’t take rank
-- [Done]sort based on rank
+- [DONE]sort based on rank
-- [Done]Search by country // add a few methods to the BST class
+- [DONE]Search by country // add a few methods to the BST class
-- [Done]Write file io // save to file when returning to menu
+- [DONE]Write file io // save to file when returning to menu
 - [DONE]Regenerisize the BST Class
 - [DONE]Create a seperate OMRA class that contains two BSTs and the methods to interact with them
 - [DONE]Get the overloaded ostream operator to trigger when it should
 - [DONE]Fix Remove.
 Currently, countries are getting deleted from countrytree but not rank tree
-- Add documentation to every method and class.
+- [DONE]Add documentation to every method and class.
+- [DONE]Test every menu option
 - Update everything so that it uses file io
-- Test every menu option
 - Add in default file to save and read from
+- Add function switch to country output operator